 Slow-moving species have adaptations that help protect them from predators.
 For example, many marine organisms can only move slowly or not all.
 This means they cannot easily get away from mobile predators, and they have other adaptations to protect them from being eaten.
 These can include chemical defences in their skin, for example, sea stars.

 Behavioural adaptations are learned or inherited behaviours that help organisms to survive, for example, the sounds made by whales allow them to communicate, navigate and hunt prey.
+Crab larvae use sounds to help them find suitable habitats so they can settle and metamorphose (change into an adult form).

 Bryozoan colonies are found in high numbers on the continental shelf in New Zealand.
-They look like plants but are actually made up of hundreds of tiny individual animals that have banded together in order to more successfully find food and survive predation.
+They look like plants but are actually made up of hundreds of tiny individual animals that have banded together in order to more successfully find food and survive predation,

 Find out what lurks at the bottom of the ocean in this YouTube video from Te Papa.
 What sea creatures have adapted to this deep darkness?